What is an English Literature university degree?

 Find out more about English BA (Hons)

-Our creative writing courses are ranked 11th in the UK for student satisfaction according to the Complete University Guide 2020.
 Be mentored by professional authors who will help you find your creative voice.
 See your work performed by actors in a staged reading, and get published in our student-led magazine, as well as our annual paperback anthology, the New Writing Series.

 Find out more about Creative Writing BA (Hons)

 Interested in studying English literature at university and applying for one of our English literature courses?
 Applications for undergraduate English literature degrees are made through UCAS, while applications for postgraduate English literature degrees are made directly to the university.
 You can find out more about applying for an undergraduate or postgraduate degree using the links below, where you’ll also find details about how to get in touch with our admissions team if you have any further questions.